A Full Course of Drawing

 Drawing is a lifelong process, one that continues to evolve.
 This journey is about demystifying drawing, giving you the foundational tools to not only create but to see the world through the eyes of an artist.

-A beginner-friendly journey of 8 sessions, shared with a group of up to 14 people, with thoughtful conversation, dinners, and learning.
+A beginner-friendly journey of 8 sessions, shared with a small group, with thoughtful conversation, dinners, and learning.

 Each session of this intensive is taught by a different instructor.
 They flow together to form a cohesive experience.